Gay People Are Being Murdered in Chechnya. Why Aren’t We Talking About It?

 In the Russian republic of Chechnya, the gay community has been hunted.
 Read that word, and digest what it means.
 They have been hunted—and killed—for years.

-Ramzan Kadyrov, the petulant MMA fighter turned Chechen leader, has vowed to “cleanse the blood” of his republic, forcefully eradicating the LGBT+ population.
-It is a humanitarian crisis that, despite the siren sounding three years ago in a flurry of investigative news pieces, has been essentially ignored by the western world, even as the body count continues to tally.
+Ramzan Kadyrov, the petulant MMA fighter turned Chechen leader, has vowed to “cleanse the blood” of his republic, forcibly eradicating the LGBT+ population.
+It is a humanitarian crisis that, despite the siren sounding three years ago in a flurry of investigative news pieces, has been essentially ignored by the Western world, even as the body count continues to climb.

 “2017 was also the year that we were unfortunate enough to inaugurate Donald Trump,” says David France, the reporter and filmmaker behind Welcome to Chechnya, the searing new documentary detailing the effort to rescue Chechens from the gay purge, premiering Tuesday night on HBO.